 Having launched her career on Wall Street, Charlotte has a keen sense for the shifting sands of change, amid all her decorating prowess.
 Widening her reach in recent years, Charlotte Moss, LLC now brings her signature Flair for Living to consumers worldwide with collections available under license.
 She has designed fabric and trim for Fabricut, carpeting, sisals and soon-to-be scenic mural wallpapers for Stark Carpet, and china for Pickard.
 Most recently, Charlotte has used her experience culled from twenty-five years of decorating couture homes to design a collection of furniture and upholstery with Century Furniture.
 Charlotte’s collection of framed decorative art for Soicher-Marin, which launched at the High Point Market, is based in-part on her own photography.

 Charlotte is a sought-after speaker, lecturing widely on all the arts of living.
 Recent lecture titles include:

-She has written eight books to date.
-Her most recent title, A Visual Life: Scrapbooks, Collages, and Inspirations, was released by Rizzoli in the fall of 2012.
+She has written nine books to date.
+Her most recent title, Garden Inspirations was published by Rizzoli in April of 2015.
 In addition to writing books, she frequently contributes to The Wall Street Journal.

 Charlotte’s work has been published in shelter magazines worldwide and she has received numerous awards, including The Timeless Design Award, given by the Royal Oak Foundation, Elle Décor’s VISION AWARD and Traditional Home magazine’s list of the worlds’ Top 20 interior designers.
 Last May, Charlotte was honored with the Circle of Excellence Award from the International Furnishings & Design Association (IFDA) for the field of interior design.